 You are at risk of getting chickenpox if you are exposed to the chickenpox virus and have never had chickenpox or haven’t had the chickenpox vaccine.
-In New Zealand about 90% of those who are not vaccinated get chickenpox when they are children.
+In New Zealand, about 90% of people who are not vaccinated get chickenpox when they are children.
 If one child in your family gets chickenpox, it is very likely that other children (or anyone in your household who hasn’t had it before) will get it also.

 What are the symptoms of chickenpox?

-- These sores usually become very itchy.
+- These sores are usually very itchy.

 - After a day or so, the blisters burst, releasing the virus-containing fluid.